Novels + Non-Fiction

 I am also the author of the historical novel Secrets in a House Divided (Mercer University Press), set in Richmond as Civil War battles encircle the city.
 The story takes you across racial lines to follow the lives of two women whose destinies become perilously intertwined.
 Though the story is set in the past, their struggles can teach about social justice today.
 The book was a finalist in the FOREWARD Indies Book Awards in 2018.

-Clara’s memoir White Girl: A Story of School Desegregation (University of Georgia Press) was released in paperback in 2013.
-It chronicles my experiences as a white child bused to predominantly African-American schools in the 1970s under a court desegregation order in Richmond.
+My memoir White Girl: A Story of School Desegregation (University of Georgia Press) was released in paperback in 2013.
+It chronicles my experiences as a white child bused to predominantly African American schools in the 1970s under a court desegregation order in Richmond.
 I have spoken about this experience to educational groups around the country, participated in dialogues about race, and interviewed others about their experiences during busing.